 Cheating, use of electronic device, impersonation, collusion with others with the intent to cheat or secure unfair advantage for self or for another, disturbance at examinations, misconduct in the course of an examination, failure to obey lawful orders of supervisors, proctors or agents of the examination body, forgery of result notification, breach of duty, conspiracy, aiding, multiple application, etc.

-Wanna make some money by selling JAMB CBT Software?
+Want to make some money by selling JAMB CBT Software?
 Contact us

 Don't have an account?
 Register